Festo-se/festo_autonomy_cell/README.md

 This folder contains the usd containing the Festo Autonomy Cell with the Festo Cobot

 ## Licence
-All packages of festo_cobot_ros2 are licensed under the Apache 2.0 license.
+All packages of festo_autonomy_cell are licensed under the Apache 2.0 license.